eas342/tshirt/docs/index.rst

    :alt: T shirt logo
    :align: center

-The Time Series Helper & Integration Reduction Tool (tshirt) is a general-purpose tool for time series science.
+The Time Series Helper & Integration Reduction Tool :code:`tshirt` is a general-purpose tool for time series science.
 It can:

 - Reduce raw data
 - Extract Photometry